seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 calculateRowTotal and then expecting the specific illegal arg exception.
 Adding this test case increased the mutation score to **100%**.

+### `createNumberArray`
+After running the initial test class on createNumberArray(), a couple of mutants persisted and survived.
+Namely, the removal of ParamChecks.NullNotPermitted() call in createNumberArray mutant survived.
+Also, a mutant where the for loop was turned into an infinite loop timed out.
+To kill the ParamChecks.NullNotPermitted removal mutant, the test case `nullNotPermittedNumberArray()` was created.
+This test case simply passed a null double array as the argument to createNumberArray(), and expected the IllegalArgumentException that paramChecks.NullNotPermitted would normally call.
+When the mutation removes this call, the program will still throw a NullPointerException, but since the IllegalArgumentException from ParamChecks.NullNotPermitted isn't the exception thrown , this test case will fail and kill this mutant.
+To attempt to avoid the time out mutant, the test case `test()` was added.
+This test case simply called createNumeberArray with an arbitrary array, and has a 100 ms timeout in the test case, which also throws an InterruptedException.
+Ideally, this test case will then timeout and fail within 100 ms, and thus kill the mutant.
+However, in reality, sometimes this test case fails and kills the timeout mutant, and other times(other PIT runs) the mutant still times out.

+Adding these test cases to createNumberArray increased the mutation score from 80% to 90% or 100% (depending on if it timed out for that run or not)

+### `calculateColumnbTotal(Values2D,int)`
+The onloy surviving mutant for this class was the removal of the paramChecks.NullNotPermitted method call.
+Thus, a test case was added that would pass a null argument to calculateColumnTotal, and would expect an IllegalArgumentException from the ParamChecks to be thrown.
+When this mutant is injected, the method would not throw this specific exception anymore, and therefore this test case will fail and kill this mutation.
+The test case added was `nullPermitTest()`, which passed a null values2D argument to calculateColumnTotal, and then assured that the illegal argument exception is thrown.
+This addition increased the mutation score for this class from 93.75% to 100%.

 ## Range test classes